Freelunch-AI/docs/brunos_notes.md

                                 1. Staging (staging clusters).
 The final verification that everything is ok, should mimic production, clusters at the same scale and geographical locations.
 Offcluster end-2-end testing of new release (PR to release branch) and Diff end-2-end testing between new release (PR to release branch) and previous release (PR to release branch), using production data.

                                 2. *Optional*: Evaluation (background cluster).
-The ml system and mlops platform are evalauted in multiple dimensions, before it is deployed to production.
+The ml system and ml platform are evalauted in multiple dimensions, before it is deployed to production.
 It is optional because it can slow down your ci/cd, therefore you might choose only some evaluations.

                                 3. Production (production clusters)

                                 4. Evaluation and Observability (background cluster).
-The ml system and mlops platform are evaluated in multiple dimensions, after it is deployed to production; and where you can do simulation-based observability to uncover problems proactively and to find improvement opportunities.
+The ml system and ml platform are evaluated in multiple dimensions, after it is deployed to production; and where you can do simulation-based observability to uncover problems proactively and to find improvement opportunities.

                                 5. PR to stable branch or rollback
                                     1. If Evaluation and Observability dont show problems during some time x: PR to stable branch